 Protected… you ask?
 Yes, if you don’t have a website and online business that is fully compliant and web-accessible to all audiences with disabilities and limitations, it could end up coming back and hurting you big time.
 In fact, Walmart, Nike, Burger King, and Target are just two of the many big brand names that had to pay millions of dollars in legal fees and litigation.

-The good news is, there are ways to make your site compliant, and they are often the most effective and easier to set up than you might think.
+The good news is, that there are ways to make your site compliant, and they are often the most effective and easier to set up than you might think.

 This is all perfect, but to stay compliant with the rules and regulations of the ADA and WCAG, your site must provide a customized experience to individuals with epilepsy, ADHD, limited visibility, and even hearing loss.